 Confirmations of the acceptance of offers to purchase shares of Common Stock will be sent to Canadian residents to whom this Prospectus has been sent and who have not withdrawn their offers to purchase prior to the issuance of such confirmations.
-Each purchaser of Common Stock in Canada who receives a purchase confirmation will be deemed to represent to the Company, the Selling Stockholders and the dealer from whom such purchase confirmation is received that (i) such purchaser is entitled under applicable Canadian provincial securities laws to purchase such Common Stock without the benefit of a prospectus qualified under such securities laws, (ii) where required by law, such purchaser is purchasing as principal and not as agent, (iii) such purchaser has reviewed the text above under "Notice to Canadian Residents--Resale Restrictions", (iv) if such purchasing for investment only and not with a view to resale or distribution, (v) if such purchaser is located in Ontario, a dealer registered as an international dealer in Ontario may sell shares of Common Stock to such purchaser, and (vi) if such purchaser is located in Quebec, such purchaser is a "sophisticated purchaser" within the meaning of Section 43 of the Securities Act (Quebec).
+Each purchaser of Common Stock in Canada who receives a purchase confirmation will be deemed to represent to the Company, the Selling Stockholders and the dealer from whom such purchase confirmation is received that (i) such purchaser is entitled under applicable Canadian provincial securities laws to purchase such Common Stock without the benefit of a prospectus qualified under such securities laws, (ii) where required by law, such purchaser is purchasing as principal and not as agent, (iii) such purchaser has reviewed the text above under "Notice to Canadian Residents--.
+Resale Restrictions", (iv) if such purchaser is located in Manitoba, such purchaser is not an individual and is purchasing for investment only and not with a view to resale or distribution, (v) if such purchaser is located in Ontario, a dealer registered as an international dealer in Ontario may sell shares of Common Stock to such purchaser, and (vi) if such purchaser is located in Quebec, such purchaser is a "sophisticated purchaser" within the meaning of Section 43 of the Securities Act (Quebec).